GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

            The warning message is expected, and is not cause for alarm.
 See technical detail in [Verify and print protocol document](/docs/setup/verify/#document-verification), point 3 for explanation.
-        4. Verify the fingerprints in the fingerprint file match the fingerprints of the downloaded Glacier files:
+        4. Verify that the fingerprints in the fingerprint file match the fingerprints of the downloaded Glacier files:
            ```
            $ sha256sum -c SHA256SUMS 2>&1